 Here we report the rational design, synthesis and evaluation of novel long-wavelength emitting fluorophores that result from the fusion of catechol and aryl rings onto a substituted nonamethine scaffold.
 These studies illustrate that rationally designed modifications to the core cyanine chromophore unit can dramatically alter optical properties, and when combined with suitable peripheral substituents maintain high chemical stability and excellent water solubility.
 Amine-reactive NHS esters enable the preparation of highly emissive mAb and dextran bioconjugates, which are used for a variety of in vivo experiments.
 We demonstrated that these compounds can be used alongside ICG and other clinically relevant heptamethine cyanine dyes in the first two- and three-color imaging experiments in the SWIR range exclusively using only targeted small molecule organic dyes.
 17,52

 Importantly, our imaging approach is not sensitive to visible light and allows for fluorescence-guided surgery with room lights on, provided that the lighting is based on visible LED or other non-SWIR-emitting technology.
 This simplifies current workflows, which may require dimming the room and surgical lighting, or synchronizing those lights to shutters controlled by the fluorescence imaging system.
-We anticipate this multicolor imaging approach could be useful for a variety of clinical applications.
+In addition to applications in cancer research, we anticipate this multicolor imaging approach could be useful for a variety of clinical applications.
 For example, when, first, a tumor mass needs to be resected, second, the draining lymphatics need to be followed for identification of the sentinel lymph node and, lastly, an anastomosis needs to be checked for viability by detecting its perfusion through a blood pool agent.

 Existing persulfonated indocyanines (“Cy-dyes”) are fluorophores of choice for multiplexed microscopy experiments.
 These studies extend the applications of these molecules to multicolor in vivo imaging and potential future clinical translation.
 Here we have demonstrated the potential to simultaneously label the tumor mass in a mouse model, as well as associated tumor vasculature and lymphatic vessels.
 These molecules in combination with the multi-channel real time visualization tools we have developed will have applications in diverse preclinical and clinical contexts where multiplexed information is needed.
 Critically, the probes reported here are among the first examples of bioconjugatable fluorophores with red-shifted excitation wavelengths relative to heptamethine cyanine dyes, and enable a range of multiplexed biological studies not possible before in a body-wide live animal setting.
 Additional efforts to optimize the physical properties of these highly anionic scaffolds might improve their in vivo properties.
 We also envision that dynamic, stimuli responsive probes can be accessed through derivatization of these scaffolds.53